 Our schedule makes time each day for spiritual growth (personal devotions, chapel), academic study and chores.
 Each day also includes free time and recreational time for students to enjoy themselves and have a break.

 Students attend school for roughly six hours each day.
 They have at least an hour of recreation time in the evenings.
-There are two or three group times a week where personal development/character issues are discussed, aside from chapel times.
+There are two or three group times a week where personal development/character issues are discussed.

 Students are required to keep their rooms clean and make their beds each morning.
 Their rooms are inspected at breakfast time each morning.